DrakeRichards/rpg-cards-typst-templates/src/templates/common.typ

     smallcaps(it)
   }

-  // Level 1 headings have a highlight. show heading.where(level: 1): it => [
+  // Level 1 headings have a gray highlight. show heading.where(level: 1): it => [
     #set text(size: 1.5em, fill: white)
-    #box(width: 100%, inset: 5pt, fill: color.maroon, it)
+    #box(width: 100%, inset: 5pt, fill: bannerColor, it)
   ]

   // Level 2 headings are centered